It might look like just another checklist, but these 17 steps are our “secret sauce.”

 Review and Approve Engineering Design

 Typically, two to four weeks into the project, a design review is held.
 3D models are reviewed and all aspects of the design are covered and agreed upon before detailing.
 One to two weeks after design concept approval, a similar review is held for electrical and controls design.
-Only on customer approval does the design move into the detailing stage.
+Only on customer approval does the design move into the detailing stage of our automation processes.

 Complete Detailed Engineering